IndexMundi Home

 SALIENT NICKEL STATISTICS1

-(Metric tons of contained nickel unless otherwise specified)
+(Metric tons, nickel content, unless otherwise specified)

 United States: